heidinv12/room-monitoring-sys/README.md

 # Code Description
-Because the data gathered by the sensors is so useful, most of it gets printed into a serial port where it can be collected by other projects using a similar type of communication.
+Because the data gathered by the sensors is so useful, most of it gets printed into a serial port where it can be collected by [room-monitoring-serial-communicator](https://github.com/heidinv12/room-monitoring-serial-comm) using a similar type of communication.
 For every loop, the code outputs the data in the following format:

 ```motionSensor-gasSensor-doorMagnet-temperature-humidity```